yesmannow/jacob-darling-portfolio-meme/docs/ERROR_FIXES_SUMMARY.md

 If TinyMCE is ever actually added to the project:
 1. Use the `defineCustomElementIfNeeded` utility from `src/utils/defineCustomElementGuard.ts`
-2. Ensure TinyMCE is only initialized once (see Editor.tsx comments)
+2. Ensure TinyMCE is only initialized once
 3. The suppression will still work but actual TinyMCE initialization should be guarded